A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Relevant Background

 where $q_{x_ix_j}$ represents the intensity of the transition from state $x_i$ to state $x_j$, and $q_{x_i} = \sum_{j \neq i} q_{x_ix_j}$.
 The probability density function ($f$) and the probability distribution function ($F$) for staying at the same state (say, $x_i$), which is exponentially distributed with parameter $q_{x_i}$, are calculated as-

-After transiting, which takes an expected transition time of $\frac{1}{q_{x_i}}$ ,the $X$ shifts to state $x_j$ with probability $\theta_{x_ix_j}=\frac{q_{x_ix_j}}{q_{x_i}}$.
-While Markov process provides a straight forward framework for modeling the temporal behaviour of a random variable with finite states, it doesn't scale up well for large state spaces i.e. the size of intensity matrix, $\textbf{Q}_{x|\textbf{u}}$ grows exponentially with the number of variables.
-For example for a discrete random variable with $n=10$ states, it requires $2^{n=10}\simeq 1000$ conditional intensities to be estimated.
-Thus to improve the scalability issue, the concept of conditional Markov process is needed to be introduced.
+After transitioning, which takes an expected transition time of $\frac{1}{q_{x_i}}$, the variable $X$ shifts to state $x_j$ with probability $\theta_{x_ix_j}=\frac{q_{x_ix_j}}{q_{x_i}}$.
+While {a} Markov process provides a straight forward framework for modeling the temporal behaviour of a random variable with finite states, it doesn't scale up well for large state spaces i.e. the size of intensity matrix, $\textbf{Q}_{x|\textbf{u}}$ grows exponentially with the number of variables.
+For example for a discrete random variable with $n=10$ states, it requires $2^{n=10}\simeq 1,024$ conditional intensities to be estimated.
+Thus to improve the scalability issue, the concept of conditional Markov process is introduced.